Indianapolis Chapter 13 Bankruptcy Repayment Plans Attorney

 Under the terms of Chapter 13 bankruptcy, a debt reorganization plan must be submitted for approval by the court.
 While each case is different, in general, people are required to pay back as low as 10% of what they owe to their unsecured creditors over a three- to five-year period.
 When creating a repayment plan, you are required to provide full disclosure of your monthly expenses.
 You must identify all sources of income.
 You are also required to list all unsecured and secured debt you have on credit cards, loans, medical bills, home loans, student loans, etc.

 The Beauty of Chapter 13 is that your unsecured creditors only have approximately four (4) months to timely file a claim after you file.
 After the deadline has passed, they are barred from requiring you to pay them back.
 Of course, for the debt to be discharged, you must complete the terms of your Chapter 13 plan.
+Contact our law firm for a free consultation to understand if Chapter 13 bankruptcy would be right for you.

 Another huge advantage in Chapter 13 is: Credit Card creditors can ONLY file a claim for the principal balance owed at the time of the filing.
 NO INTEREST CONTINUES TO ACCRUE ON THAT BALANCE!
 So even if you make enough money that you are required to pay 100% of the timely filed unsecured claims, you will be paying the principal balance INTEREST FREE!
 This gives the high wage earner LIGHT AT THE END OF THE TUNNEL.